zuoyanzhang/DeepSpeed/blogs/deepspeed-superoffload/README.md

 ### 3. Superchip-Aware Casting

 In mixed precision training with offloading, tensor transfers between GPU and CPU require casting between the low-precision format on GPU (e.g., BF16, FP16, etc.) and the high-precision format on CPU (i.e., FP32).
 To address the bandwidth limitations of PCIe interconnects, prior offloading solutions transfer tensors in low-precision and type cast tensors on both GPU and CPU as appropriate.
-However, this is a sub-optimal strategy on Superchip architectures because GPU compute throughput is ~100X higher than CPU, and high-bandwidth interconnects (e.g., NVLink-C2C) makes the transfer costs negligible.
-As illustration, Figure 4 below shows that the optimal strategy on GH200 is tensor casting on the GPU and transferring in high-precision format.
+However, this is a suboptimal strategy on Superchip architectures because GPU compute throughput is ~100X higher than CPU, and high-bandwidth interconnects (e.g., NVLink-C2C) makes the transfer costs negligible.
+As an illustration, Figure 4 below shows that the optimal strategy on GH200 is tensor casting on the GPU and transferring in high-precision format.

 <!-- - Mixed precision training involves casting tensors between low precision data types (e.g., FP16, BF16, etc.) and full precision FP32.
 - On superchips with high CPU↔GPU bandwidth, casting cost matters.